Skip to content

 host_bucket = https://cloud-fc.de:8080/

-Next, create an S3 Bucket.
+Next, create an S3 bucket:

-s3cmd --add-header="X-Storage-Policy:SSD" mb s3://BUCKET_NAME -P
+s3cmd --add-header="X-Storage-Policy:SSD" mb s3://my-bucket

 Then add some object(s):

-s3cmd put test.jpg s3://BUCKET_NAME -P
+s3cmd put test.jpg s3://my-bucket

 Boto3